LeBron James Fast Facts

 June 26, 2003 - Is chosen No. 1 overall by the Cleveland Cavaliers in the NBA draft.

-2004 - Earns the Eddie Gottlieb Trophy as Rookie Player of the Year.
+2004 - Earns the Eddie Gottlieb Trophy as NBA Rookie of the Year.

-March 27, 2004 - Becomes the youngest NBA player to score more than 40 points in a game.
-He scores 41 points against the New Jersey Nets.

 August 2004 - Makes his first Olympics appearance for the US national team.